The Best GPS Tracking Smart Wallets

 The Innway accent is the newest wallet to hit the market and is a combination of a card cascading wallet with a smart wallet.
 Having only been funded back in March 2019 Innway only managed to raise over $20,000 in crowdfunding but have developed on the most feature-packed wallets that create a balance between design and features.

 The cascading card feature is probably something you’re familiar with and is some common in a variety of wallets on the market.
 With a simple push of a button on the underside of the Innway any cards stored (up to a max capacity of 5+) will get pushed from the device and spread themselves out in a manner that makes them easy to identify and access.
 This cascading card device is surrounded by a premium full-grain leather that adds to the quality of the wallet and is available in a range of unique colors including black, brown, red, and green.

 Finally, the smart features are plentiful and can be accessed from the Innway app available on iOS and Android.
-This includes standard GPS tracking but also a range of other features such as x x and x.
+This includes standard GPS tracking but also a range of other features such as notifications and sound activation.
 For more information on the Innway accent check out our official review of the wallet here or check them out on Amazon below.